piyushag-0611/https-piyushag-0611.github.io/_posts/2020-12-08-A-Short-Film-Script.md

 tags: [films]
 ---

-No, its not the Netflix Guilty, its some guilty script that I managed to write.
+No, its not the Netflix Guilty, its a narration on "Guilt" that I managed to write.

 https://github.com/piyushag-0611/piyushag-0611.github.io/blob/master/guilty%20(2).pdf